TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 ![image](https://github.com/mrnye42/Drone-Tracker-Project/assets/113947428/fab463f7-9778-4e9d-abe5-add71418a55c)

 ## Analysis
-The following data will be pull by Website subsystem if avaiable, Drone remote ID, location/Altitude, Veloctiy, control station location/elevation, operation time mark, emergency status, Drone/Control station image.
-Database system will be implmented using a SQL(Structured Query Language), python and c++, and test case senarios for the Database subsystem are provided below.
+The following data will be pulled by the Website subsystem if available: Drone remote ID, location/Altitude, Veloctiy, control station location/elevation, operation time mark, emergency status, and Drone/Control station image.
+The Database system will be implemented using a SQL(Structured Query Language), python and c++.
+Test case senarios for the Database subsystem are provided below.

 ## SQL, python and C++
-SQL will be used to format data inside the database storage, then python or C++ will be implemented to handle the data receiving/requesting.
+SQL will be used to format the data inside of the database storage, then, python or C++ code will be implemented to handle the data receiving/requesting.

 ## Test Case Senario
-The database application will constaly request update from the receiver subsystem whether a drone is detected.<br />
+The database application will constantly request updates from the receiver subsystem whether a drone is detected or not.<br />
-When a drone is not detected: Wait a certain time period before requesting another update.<br /> When a drone is detected: Then following information is stored, ID, location/altitude, velocity, control station location/elvation, time mark of operation, emergency status.<br /><br />
+When a drone is not detected: Wait a certain time period before requesting another update.<br /> When a drone is detected: Then the following information is stored: ID, location/altitude, velocity, control station location/elvation, time mark of operation, and emergency status.<br /><br />

-When a drone is detected within the campus area, the application will forward a alert to the website subsystem that will ask TTU campus police to provide Drone authroization.<br />
+When a drone is detected within the campus area, the application will forward an alert to the website subsystem that will ask TTU campus police to provide the drone authorization.<br />
-When Drone operation authroization is provided: Update the drone operaton authorization status.<br /> When Drone operation authroization is not provided: Wait a certain period then reforward another alert.<br /><br />
+When Drone operation authorization is provided: Update the drone operaton authorization status.<br /> When Drone operation authorization is not provided: Wait a certain period then reforward another alert.<br /><br />

-When a drone is detected within the campus area, the follwing will happen base on the frequent request from the camera software subsystem.<br />
+When a drone is detected within the campus area, the following will happen based on the existance of a request from the camera software subsystem.<br />
-When a drone is not detected: Reply with a negative boolean value.<br /> When a drone is detected: The following information is forwarded, drone location/alititude, drone velocity, control station location/elvation.<br />
+When a drone is not detected: Reply with a negative boolean value.<br /> When a drone is detected: The following information is forwarded: drone location/alititude, drone velocity, and control station location/elvation.<br />

 ## BOM
 | Item     | Part Number | Quantity | Price/Unit     | Total Cost |